Mechanical Engineering

 Exam results of Pass, Conditional Pass or Fail will be provided to the student in a timely manner by the Qualifying Exam Chair.
 A Conditional Pass will require the student to take a remedial plan.
 Students have two attempts to pass the exam.
 If the student fails the exam on their first attempt, they must retake the exam in the following semester.
 One-semester extensions may be granted by the Qualifying Exam Chair.

-Degree Audit and Admission to Candidacy: PhD students must complete the Degree Audit form by the posted deadlines and the Admission to Candidacy form by the first day of classes of the semester in which they want to be considered eligible for reduced registration.
+Degree Audit and Admission to Candidacy: PhD students must complete the Degree Audit form by the posted deadlines and the Admission to Candidacy form by the first day of classes of the semester in which they want to be considered PhD candidates.

 Additionally, full-time PhD students must complete the following requirements within the first two calendar years after enrolling into the PhD program:

 Preliminary Defense: Prior to the final Dissertation Defense, the PhD student will make an oral presentation to the student’s Committee to summarize research accomplishments and remaining goals and work plan.
 This meeting serves as a final check to assess if the student's progress is on schedule for graduation.
-This meeting should present a preliminary document that will likely evolve and expand into the Dissertation.
-The preliminary document should include basic literature review, methodologies used, results to date, and an estimated timeline for remaining work.
 The student must give no more than a 45-minute presentation that summarizes the work already accomplished, including their relevant publication(s) and a proposed plan of the work needed to culminate in a formal defense and graduation.
 The Committee will provide feedback and, as necessary, revisions to the proposed work plan such that its completion should lead to a successful Dissertation Defense and publication record in a realistic time frame.
 The time period between the Research Proposal and the Preliminary Defense can span a few years, but the Preliminary Defense should take place 12 months and no less than 6 months prior to the date of Dissertation Defense.

 Required Number of Publications and Presentations: The required and recommended journal publications for PhD students prior to graduation are listed below.
 Students wanting to defend before meeting these requirements must submit a one-page petition with a reasonable explanation to the ME Graduate Curriculum Committee.

 Presentations - Required: Minimum of one research presentation (poster or podium) at an external technical conference before the Dissertation Defense.
-Minimum of three presentations in the research division's MEGN 503 or equivalent (such as campus-wide graduate student research conference, research sponsor meetings, or additional conference presentations) during PhD program.
 Recommended: Two or more conference presentations (poster or podium), before the Dissertation Defense in which the student is the first author on these presentations.
-Numerous conference presentations are strongly encouraged to establish a reputation amongst researchers in a field for students interested in academic positions.

 Time Limit: As stipulated by the Mines Graduate School, a candidate for a doctoral degree must complete all requirements for the degree within nine years of the date of admission into the degree program.